 During the summer months, when harmful ozone levels are highest, riding public transit can make a greater difference in air quality and improve public health, especially for those with health and breathing problems.
 Elevated levels of ozone have been linked with respiratory problems, causing shortness of breath and breathing discomfort, and resulting in coughing and a sore or scratchy throat.

 The Minnesota Pollution Control Agency issues air quality alerts when higher concentrations of ozone and smog in the air create breathing difficulties for sensitive groups including elderly and children.
 Reducing how often you drive by yourself helps to combat those conditions.
-See what bad air looks like and how Minneapolis’ air compares with other cities.

 Other transportation options